specsolutions/specsync-for-tfs-documentation/important-concepts/using-specsync-inside-a-docker-container.md

 Creating your own Docker image from the official SpecSync Docker image might be useful when accessing your Azure DevOps installation requires special network configurations \(e.g. installing a certificate\) or when you would like to simplify the execution parameters \(e.g. license file location\).

-The official SpecSync Docker images are based on the `ubuntu:latest` image and contain the [native Linux binaries](../installation/native-binaries.md) of SpecSync.
+The official SpecSync Docker images are based on the `ubuntu:22.04` image and contain the [native Linux binaries](../installation/native-binaries.md) of SpecSync.
 Besides that the changes are kept at minimum:

-* the `libssl1.1` and `ca-certificates` packages are installed using `apt-get` as these are needed to access the Azure DevOps cloud service.
+* the `libssl3` and `ca-certificates` packages are installed using `apt-get` as these are needed to access the Azure DevOps cloud service.
-* the `DOTNET_SYSTEM_GLOBALIZATION_INVARIANT` environment variable is set to `1` to avoid installing globalization dependencies of the Linux distribution \(ICU libs\). \(SpecSync messages are not localized.\)

 The official SpecSync Docker image contains the SpecSync binaries in the `/specsync` folder and expects the local repository to be mounted into the `/local` folder \(see [Mounting vs copying feature files to the container](using-specsync-inside-a-docker-container.md#mounting-vs-copying-feature-files-to-the-container)\).
 The [working folder](using-specsync-inside-a-docker-container.md#set-the-working-directory-to-the-folder-of-the-feature-file-set-instead-of-the-specsync-tool-folder) is set to the `/local` and the default entry point to `/specsync/SpecSync4AzureDevOps`.